 The Sullins model for music education is built upon each student progressing in their knowledge per annum.
 Kindergarten students at Sullins are introduced to music through beat (steady beat), voice (whisper, talk, shout), rhythm (discovering the difference between beat and rhythm), pitch, patterns, introduction to instruments, dynamics, duration, and listening.

-As their year at Sullins progresses, students will learn to sing in tune and on pitch with more consistency, learn to demonstrate a steady beat with more consistency, identify and read rhythmic notation, coordinate movement with music in the form of dances, more complex circle games and creative movement.
+As their year at Sullins progresses, students will learn to sing in tune and on pitch with more consistency, learn to demonstrate a steady beat with more consistency, coordinate movement with music in the form of dances, more complex circle games, and creative movement.

 Middle School students have music once a week for the entire year.
 In this class they sing songs from various genres of music to learn concepts of music theory and to improve vocal technique.
-They also continue their study of terminology and advance their skills at reading music.
 The Sullins middle school student will enjoy taking ownership of their programs by taking part in the creative process of a program by writing a “Pop Opera.”
-He/She will develop acoustic performance skills by learning about “busking” in the Busking/Street Entertaining module.
 They will learn about the recording studio by visiting the Birthplace of Country Music Museum.
-The Sullins graduate will leave with an appreciation of different composers of all genres, musical styles and develop their own “Giant Jam” session.
+The Sullins graduate will leave with an appreciation of different composers of all genres.